 Here is a video I made with some great exercises for sciatica.

-What is the Best Chair for Sciatica
+Finding the Right Chair for Sciatica

 Investing in an ergonomic office chair with the following minimum requirements may help prevent the pain associated with sciatica: